NinjaInShade/bootcamp-testimonials/README.md

 I really utilised negative margins for overlapping stuff in this project.
 I only realised their value not long ago, and am loving how useful they are!
 I also had to use a fair bit of relative/absolute positioning which helped me practice that.

-I learned how to make a animated slider too.
+I learned how to make a slider too.
+I learnt how to enable use of keyboard arrow keys to focus and select elements in the HTML using the focus() method.

 ## Author